ceterion/ct.arm.meetup.deploychristmas/README.md

 ### 03 NestedDeployment (Cross-Resource-Group)
 This part shows a more complex scenario including Cross Resource Group Nested Deploymnents and Utilization of many different Resource Manager Functions.
 Therefore, a slightly modified version of the [Deploy-AzureResourceGroup.ps1](https://github.com/Azure/azure-quickstart-templates/blob/master/Deploy-AzureResourceGroup.ps1) script from the Azure Quickstart Templates Repository.

+> **Important:** In order to deploy part 3, make sure you created a keyvault first.
+Name and Secret Name must match the ones in this template

 The following Resources are created:
 1. Resource Group Network
   * a simple virtual Network with one subnet
 2. Resource Group Monitoring
   * Storage Account used for Bootdiagnostics Data
 3. Resource Group webservers
   * 1 load Balancer with public IP
   * 1 Availability Set
   * 1-n of the following
   * Network Interface connected to the Load Balancer Backend Pool
   * VM with managed Disk and CustomScript Extension